jundalisay/spblist/content/en/research/einstein/ether/part-1.md

 <!-- But the ether hypothesis was bound always to play some part in physical science, even if at first only a latent part. -->

-> *Superphysics Note: Wrong.
+{{< n n="Wrong.
 Descartes' aether, Kepler's aether, and even Timaeus aether all describe gravity.
-They merely don't call it as gravity, which is a word invented by Newton
+They merely don't call it as gravity, which is a word invented by Newton" >}}

 <!--  the far-reaching similarity was revealed which subsists between the properties of light and those of ,  -->